Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Knapsack Optimization-based Schema Linking Approach (KaSLA)

 \subsection{Schema Linking with Knapsack Optimization}

-Given the relevance score $r_i$, the redundancy score $w_i$ for each $s_i \in \gS_q$, and the upper redundancy tolerance $u_q$ for query $q$, we introduce a hierarchical schema linking strategy with knapsack optimization.
+Given (i) the relevance score $r_i$ and redundancy score $w_i$ for each candidate element $s_i \in \gS_q$, and (ii) the upper redundancy tolerance $u_q$ defined at the query level, we propose a hierarchical schema linking strategy incorporating knapsack optimization.
 This approach is designed to ensure the linking of relevant schema elements to avoid missing and minimize the inclusion of redundant ones for a precise schema linking.